Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 Google’s webmasters are notoriously vague about which ranking signals are tweaked when each core update is released, meaning you can’t make last-minute changes to your site to avoid a hit to your organic traffic.

-However, in some cases — like last year’s Core Web Vitals update — Google will provide helpful tools for analyzing your site’s current performance ahead of time, giving you benchmarks to work toward.
+However, in some cases — like the long-awaited Core Web Vitals update in 2021 — Google will provide helpful tools for analyzing your site’s current performance ahead of time, giving you benchmarks to work toward.
 (If you haven’t already, use the Page Speed Insights tool to check your site, and then learn how to improve your Core Web Vitals scores accordingly.)

 That’s why we highly recommend working with an expert SEO professional who stays up to date on any latest news, so they can prep your site as needed.